• Skip to main content

 • Peel the onions and slice them as finely as possible.

-• Add the red wine and both vinegars, then continue to cook for a further 20 minutes until the mixture has turned thick and syrupy.
+• Add the red wine, both vinegars and cranberry sauce, then continue to cook for a further 20 minutes until the mixture has turned thick and syrupy.

 • Remove from the heat, then when the mixture has cooled, spoon into clean, sterilised jars.
 The marmalade will keep in the fridge for up to 3 months.